 Community health is probably one of the most significant healthcare issues of our time.
 As Americans continue to live longer, the quest for a life lived well and in good health is becoming a top priority for people of all ages.

-The BHS in Community Health degree program from GSU is designed to provide you with the broad-based educational background you’ll need to design and implement programs that increase the quality, availability, and effectiveness of health and wellness promotions.
+The Bachelor of Health Science degree in Community Health from GSU is designed to provide you with the broad-based educational background you’ll need to design and implement programs that increase the quality, availability and effectiveness of health and wellness promotions.

 The goal?
 Improved quality of life for aging adults and the community at large.

-The program has a strong underpinning in cultural understanding and sensitivity, giving graduates the ability to appreciate—and respond to—cultural and community influences on health and wellness promotion.
+The program has a strong underpinning in cultural understanding and sensitivity, giving you the ability to appreciate—and respond to—cultural and community influences on health and wellness promotion.

-- We teach them prevention, assessment, and program development.
+- We teach you prevention, assessment and program development.